-the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges, 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, (510) 748-9001; the Council on Social Work Education, 1725 Duke Street, Suite 500, Alexandria, VA 22314-3457, (703) 683-8080; and the National League for Nursing Accrediting Commission, 61 Broadway, 33rd Floor, New York, NY 10006, (800) 669-1656 Ext.
+Western Association of Schools and Colleges, 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, (510) 748-9001; the Council on Social Work Education, 1725 Duke Street, Suite 500, Alexandria, VA 22314-3457, (703) 683-8080; and the National League for Nursing Acrediting Com-

+(800) 669-1656 Ext.
 153.

-- Designated as a State Approved Teacher Education (SATE) institution by the Hawaii Teacher Standards Board. - Approved for Veterans' benefits and authorized to enroll nonimmigrant alien students. - A cooperative education institution offering a variety of career-related work experiences and internships as an integral part of the curriculum. - -Located on two distinctive campuses: an urban campus in the heart of downtown Honolulu and a rural residential campus on the windward side of Oahu, eight miles away.
-There are also six campuses on Oahu military installations.
+- Designated as a State Approved Teacher Education (SATE) institution by the Hawai'i Teacher Standards Board. - Approved for Veterans' benefits and authorized to enroll nonimmigrant alien students. - A cooperative education institution offering a variety of career-related work experiences and internships as an integral part of the curriculum. - Located on three distinctive campuses: an urban campus in the hearts of downtown Honolulu; a rural residential campus on the windward side of Oʻahu; and a scientific research and teaching institute in East Honolulu.
+There are also six campuses on Oʻahu military installations.